ayumi-cloud/sc-main/README.md

 **Unauthenticated remote code execution in Ignition CVE-2021-3129**

-Ignition before 2.5.2, as used in Laravel and other products, allows unauthenticated remote attackers to execute arbitrary code because of insecure usage of file_get_contents() and file_put_contents().
-This is exploitable on sites using debug mode with Laravel before 8.4.2.
+Ignition before 2.5.2, as used in Laravel and other products, allows unauthenticated remote attackers to execute arbitrary code because of insecure usage of `file_get_contents()` and `file_put_contents()`.
+This is exploitable on sites using debug mode with Laravel before `8.4.2`.

 <table>
     <thead>